Space-charge effects in the field-assisted thermionic emission from nonuniform cathodes: Model

-After determining the current density injected into the system (Eq.\ \ref{func_J}) we use the Metropolis-Hastings algorithm to find favourable spots for the electrons to be released from the cathode surface.
-Further, we perform high resolution molecular dynamics simulations of particle advancement which include full Coulomb interactions of electrons and we determine the current and beam quality features such as emittance and brightness.
+After determining the current density injected into the system (Eq.\ \ref{func_J}) we use the Metropolis-Hastings algorithm to find favorable spots for the electrons to be released from the cathode surface.
+Further, we perform high-resolution molecular dynamics simulations of particle advancement that include full Coulomb interactions of electrons and we determine the current and beam quality features, such as emittance and brightness.

 The current is calculated according to the Ramo-Shockley theorem \cite{Ramo39},